shnygns/kickbot/README.md

 ## Usage

 Invite this bot to your group as an admin.
 Make sure the bot's settings in Bot Father give it full privilidges.
 The bot will store user information in its database as people interact in your group.

 When people upload media (pics, videos and other documents), kickbot will track the most recent timestamp.

 When a group admin issues the /inactivekick <time> command (like "/inactivekick 1d"), the bot search its database for known users who have not posted media within that timeframe or have never posted media.

 They will be kicked from the group, and you will be given a summary of the number of people kicked.
 If you kick fewer than 10 users, you will see them named individually.

 Here are some of the commands you can use:

-/help - Show this help message.\n\n"
+/help - Show this help message.

-/inactivekick <time> - Kick inactive users who haven't posted media in the specified time.
+/inactivekick (time) - Kick inactive users who haven't posted media in the specified time.

-/pretendkick <time> - Simulate kicking inactive users without actually kicking them.
+/pretendkick (time) - Simulate kicking inactive users without actually kicking them.

 For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted.

-<time> units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.
+(Time) units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.

 ## Configuration and Features

 Do NOT forget to make a copy of sample-config.py and call it config.py.
 The program will error out if you don't.
 The config file is where you store your bot token from Bot Father.
 But you can also configure other special features!

 ### Authorized Admins

 AUTHORIZED_ADMINS = [XXXXXXXXXX, XXXXXXXXXX]

 If this list is empty, your bot may be used by anyone who is an admin in a chat where the bot is operating.
 You can fill this list with authorized User IDs (separated by commas, no quotes) that are acceptable for use.

 Only those users listed will be able to command the bot, and the bot will only work in rooms where someone on the list is an admin.